magento/devdocs/src/guides/v2.4/graphql/queries/pickup-locations.md

 ## Example usage

 The following query returns the closest pickup location to `Austin` with limitation in 1500 KM.
-Because `pageSize` is set to 1 and distance by `distance` is applied, result will return the most closest pickup location.
+Because `pageSize` is set to 1 and distance by `distance` is applied, result will return the closest pickup location.

 **Request:**